gabrielfs7/cqrs-ddd-php/README.md

 - **Projector**
   - Handles the events and store relevant information to support application query.
-  - They are generally used for fast Query.
+  - They are generally used to increase Query speed, by preparing information before store.